liborui/iot-conf-deadlines/README.md

-## IoT Conference Deadlines
+## IoT-related Conference Deadlines

-Countdown timers to keep track of a bunch of CV/NLP/ML/RO conference deadlines.
+Countdown timers to keep track of a bunch of Network/Mobile/IoT/Edge_Computing conference deadlines.

 ## Contributing

 Contributions are very welcome!

-To keep things minimal, I'm only looking to list top-tier conferences in AI as per [conferenceranks.com][6].
+To keep things minimal, I'm only looking to list top-tier conferences in Network/Mobile/IoT/Edge_Computing as per [conferenceranks.com][6] and the CCF rank.
 Feel free to maintain a separate fork if you don't see your sub-field or conference of interest listed.

 To add or update a deadline:
 - Fork the repository